Do I really need surgery for weight loss success?

 What type of post-surgery exercise plan will I need to follow to improve my overall health?

 A. Walking is great exercise to start out with following your surgery.
 The type of exercise is dictated by the patient's overall condition.
-Some patients who have dsevere knee problems can't walk well, but can swim or bicycle.
+Some patients who have severe knee problems can't walk well, but can swim or bicycle.
 Many patients begin with low stress forms of exercise and are encouraged to progress to more vigorous activity when they are able.